-Rhizoctonia spp. is easily introduced into the crop by manual cultivation practices, unsterilised tools or pots, or via transplants with contaminated soil.
+Rhizoctonia spp. is easily introduced into the crop by manual cultivation practices, using unsterilised tools or pots, or transplanting young plants with contaminated soil.
 Therefore, care should be taken to sterilise seedbed soil and to disinfect tools that come into contact with contaminated plants or soil.